 Welcome to my new form of click bait titles.
 I have been thinking about this for a while.
 I get to see a lot of different enterprise environments as a solution architect for VMware.
 It’s been great to experience all these customers challenges and help them on their journey.
 Years ago I was very focused on helping organizations understand the cost of IT.
 It was very important to me to identify the total cost of resources.
 IT has long been able to quantify capital expenses due to hardware costs.
 All you have to do is take your bill of materials and divided it by the logical resource element.
 (GB’s of storage, RAM etc..)
 Operating expenses have long plagued IT organizations because staff normally multi-tasks and dislikes tracking individual work.
 This total action was supposed to help you have a seat at the business table by talking then language of business (money).
 I have written this article to argue why I believe cost justification means you are loosing the battle with your business.

 Why does cost justification mean you are loosing the battle

-When I first started in IT I was in charge of personal computers for an organization.
+When I first started in IT I was in charge of personal computers for Columbus GA Auto Accident Law firm.
 Every three years we had a bake-off between major PC vendors where they would parade their latest prize pig in front of us.
 In the end the winner was determined by who was willing to go the lowest on price.
 There was no loyalty there was only price.
 There was no value add.
 Then a strange thing happened.
 My customer became interested in PC features which were reflected in aesthetic preference.
 They didn’t care about the hardware specifications.

 They wanted something that looked nice and was a status symbol.
 They didn’t care about price.
 Suddenly management no longer cared about price they wanted the Macbook.
 I did a justification related to the cost of IT repairs on Mac’s in a last-ditch effort to head off the Apple invasion.
 I didn’t win.